 One of the challenges posed by climate change is the increased risk of catastrophic natural events.
-These are likely to disproportionately affect most vulnerable areas across the world, many located in resource constrained, low income countries.
-The international development effort may be significantly undermined by such events, because of the foregone social expenses that could have been utilised for expanding healthcare, education and infrastructure investments.
+These are likely to disproportionately affect the most vulnerable areas across the world, many located in resource-constrained, low-income countries.
+The international development effort may be significantly undermined by such events, because of the foregone social expenses that could have been utilized for expanding healthcare, education, and infrastructure investments.

-Signatories to the United Nations’ Sustainable Development Agenda committed in 2015 to achieving the 17 ambitious Sustainable Development Goals by 2030.
-Therefore, risk sensitive investment in developing countries is crucial for ensuring the long-term resilience of projects implemented in pursuit of this vision.
+Signatories to the United Nations’ Sustainable Development Agenda committed in 2015 to achieve the 17 ambitious Sustainable Development Goals by 2030.
+Therefore, risk-sensitive investment in developing countries is crucial for ensuring the long-term resilience of projects implemented in pursuit of this vision.

 Despite significant efforts to gather, analyze and disseminate data on natural disaster risk, it remains wanting both in quality and quantity in these countries.
 Furthermore, the technical capacity to interpret the data on the ground may be lacking.
 Even when such expertise is available, the political will and financial capacity may not be sufficient to take full advantage of the data and invest in risk reduction activities.